Patricia Terry - Counselling for Individuals and Couples in central Esher, Surrey KT10

 I offer counselling for individuals and couples in central Esher, Surrey KT10.
 Esher lies between Surbiton and Cobham and is close to Hersham, Walton on Thames, Claygate, Hinchley Wood and Oxshott.
 Esher is situated on the A307 (accessible from the A244, A309 and A3) and is easily reached from East Molesey and West Molesey, Thames Ditton and Long Ditton, Kingston upon Thames and Weybridge.

-I have been a Counsellor and Psychotherapist for over twenty years.
+I have been a Counsellor and Psychotherapist for almost twenty five years.
 During this time I've worked with many individuals and couples who have faced problems that seemed too overwhelming for them to deal with alone.

 My clients come from a wide variety of backgrounds, cultures and faiths.
 They see me as individuals, or with their partners.
 They might be in a relationship or not, straight or gay, men or women, young or elderly.
 The one thing they have in common is the need to talk to someone other than their family or friends about their concerns.
 They therefore seek a counsellor who can provide independence and objectivity, and feel they can trust that my years of experience and advanced qualifications will enable me to help them.